|Meet the Teams|

-We are currently in the process of contacting the successful Service Partners, and want to thank ALL of the participants who put forward their innovative ideas throughout this process, and the Judging Panel for donating their time and expertise.
+We want to thank ALL of the participants who put forward their innovative ideas throughout this process, and the Judging Panel for donating their time and expertise.

-For more information regarding the challenge and our Pitch Event, you can watch video below
+For more information regarding the challenge and our Pitch Event, please see video below

 |What is the Youth Employment Innovation Challenge?|